-- An outside call will ring . . . ring . . . ring. - An intercom call will ring-ring . . . ring-ring . . . ring-ring. - A transferred call or a held call ringing back will ring-ring-ring . . . ring-ring-ring . . . ring-ring-ring .
+- An outside call will ring . . . ring . . . ring. - An intercom call will ring-ring . . . ring-ring . . . ring-ring. - A transferred call, or an unanswered transferred call that is ringing back at your extension, will ring-ring-ring . . . ring-ring-ring . . . ring-ring-ring.

-If you use the system with PBX or Centrex lines, the PBX/Centrex ringing patterns are not passed to telephones.
+If you use the system with PBX or Centrex lines, the PBX/Centrex distinctive ringing patterns are not passed to phones.
 Telephones use the ringing patterns described here instead.